Tyrone Timmons: College career

-At Mississippi Valley State, Timmons finished his career with 148 receptions, 2,285 yards and 17 touchdowns.
+Timmons finished his career at Mississippi Valley State with 148 receptions, 2,285 yards and 17 touchdowns.
 He finished second all time to Jerry Rice in receptions and yards and is one of three receivers in school history to achieve 1,000 yards receiving in a season.
 He also was a two-time All-SWAC selection and Division I-AA All-American in 2005 and 2006.
-Timmons was selected to play in the first annual Texas vs The Nation All-Star Game.
+Timmons was selected for the first annual Texas vs The Nation All-Star Game.

 In 2003, he set the freshman school record for the most catches, yards per game and receiving yards in MVSU history.
-He is named MVSU's greatest freshmen WR of the 2000 era and also is named the greatest overall WR of the 2000 era.
+He is named MVSU's greatest freshmen WR of the 2000 era and the greatest overall WR of the 2000 era.
 Timmons is named on MVSU’s All-Time All freshman team, 2000’s All-time All Decade team, All-Time All two-way player team, and All-Time All-Academic team.
 He is also ranked in the top 100 football players in MVSU history.